South African Red Wine

 The Jordans have got it right - and so have Zevenwacht - with each variety in it's ideal location producing optimum fruit.
 Their wines are highly recommended.

 The Jordan estate has one of the most spectacular views in Stellenbosch, which is a truly stunning location to enjoy lunch in the George Jardine restaurant.
-Being on the east of Stellenbosch on a hill they have a view west across to the Heldeberg and the mountains separating Stellenbosch from Franschoek.
+Being on the west of Stellenbosch on a hill they have a view east across to the Heldeberg and the mountains separating Stellenbosch from Franschoek.
 It is a real "must see" if you plan to visit the South African wine lands.

 The Ernie Els winery is one of the most pristine and professional wineries in Stellenbosch.
 I suppose you would expect nothing less given that Ernie had the money to create his vision from scratch, rather than have to make his money from wine sales first!
 The result is quite spectacular.